Plenty Gorge Park upgrades

 Project timeline

-Subject to on-ground and industry conditions, the timeline for the project is estimated below:
+Subject to on-ground and construction industry conditions, and environmental and cultural heritage assessments, the timeline for the project is estimated below:

 June - July 2021: Community consultation designs released (complete)